Marigold Linton: Career

+Linton began her academic career at San Diego State University, where she advocated for faculty members who met tenure criteria to be placed on the tenure track, including women (Trimble & Clearing-Sky, 2009).
+She later became a full professor and, in 1974, became the first woman hired as a full professor at the University of Utah.
+Her research in cognitive psychology focused on long-term and autobiographical memory.

+Linton also worked to expand educational opportunities for American Indian students.
+At Arizona State University, she directed programs focused on American Indian education, teacher training, and educational development (Trimble & Clearing-Sky, 2009).
+At the University of Kansas, she served as Director of American Indian Outreach and developed a partnership with Haskell Indian Nations University that expanded opportunities for Native students in biomedical sciences through research experiences, tutoring, laboratory opportunities, faculty development, and advanced training.
+The partnership also supported improvements to science and mathematics curricula at Haskell (Trimble & Clearing-Sky, 2009).

 To support biomedical research for American Indian students and faculty at the University of Kansas and Haskell Indian Nations Universityshe collaborated and help develop funding for the Bridges to the Baccalaureate programs, Initiative for Maximizing Student Development (IMSD), Research Initiative for Scientific Enhancement (RISE), Post Baccalaureate Research Education Program (PREP), and the Institutional Research and Academic Career Development Award (IRACDA).
 Helped raise more than $18 million in grants for the Kansas-Haskell partnership.

 One of the founding member of SACNAS (Society for Advancement of Chicanos and Native Americans in Science).
 SACNAS advocates opportunities in science education for Chicano/Latino, Native American, and other underrepresented minority students to excel in science based careers.
 SACNAS is composed of students, K-12 educators, administrators, industry scientists, and science professors.
 From 2004 until 2007 Linton was the President of SACNAS Board of Directors.

 She collaborated with others in founding the National Indian Education Association.
 The NIEA was established in 1969.
 The NIEA is a non-profit advocacy organization that helps ensure that American Indian, Alaskan Native, and Native Hawaiian educators, tribal leaders, school administrators, teachers, parents, and students, have a voice in education.
 The NIEA today has more than 10,000 members.

 Significant appointments

-She has had a number of significant national appointments including: Committee on Equality of Opportunity in Science and Engineering (CEOSE), congressionally mandated NSF Committee (2006-2009); NIH National Institutes of General Medical Science, National Advisory Research Resources Council (1982-1986); Carnegie Foundation for the Advancement of Teaching, Board of Directors (1977-1985); National Research Council, Committee on Assessment for NIH Minority Research/Training Programs, III (2001-2004); and the National Academy of Sciences, Fellowship Office Advisory Committee (2009-2011).
+She has had a number of significant national appointments including: Committee on Equality of Opportunity in Science and Engineering (CEOSE), congressionally mandated NSF Committee (2006–2009); NIH National Institutes of General Medical Science, National Advisory Research Resources Council (1982–1986); Carnegie Foundation for the Advancement of Teaching, Board of Directors (1977–1985); National Research Council, Committee on Assessment for NIH Minority Research/Training Programs, III (2001–2004); and the National Academy of Sciences, Fellowship Office Advisory Committee (2009–2011).